SSCT-Lab/DataDetective/README.md

 # Datactive

-This repository is an implementation of the paper: Datactive: Dataset Debugging for Object Detection Systems.
+**This repository is an implementation of the paper: Datactive: Dataset Debugging for Object Detection Systems.**

-Object detection models serve as a crucial componet in many intelligent software systems, and the accuracy of such models depends on the quality of the training dataset.
-However, it was observed that training data usually contains various errors due to the error-prone annotation procedure, and such errors can significantly influence the performance of object detection models, and thus propagate effect to the entire system.
-Each object detection input may contain multiple objects of different categories that need to be detected, and there may also be spatial relationships and occlusions between them.
-Thus the core challenge in annotating object detection data lies in identifying all objects that require annotation and correctly bounding and classifying them.
+Object detection models are seamlessly integrated into numerous intelligent software systems, playing a crucial role in various tasks.
+These models are typically constructed upon human-annotated datasets, whose quality may significantly influence the model's performance and reliability.
+Erroneous and inadequate annotated datasets can induce classification/localization inaccuracies during deployment, precipitating security breaches or traffic accidents that inflict property damage or even loss of life.
+Therefore, ensuring and improving data quality is a crucial issue for the reliability of the object detection system.

-In this paper, we propose a universal method that does not rely on object detection models’ predictions, namely Datactive.
+In this paper, we propose *Datactive*, a data fault localization technique for object detection systems.
-Based on the fundamental idea of data decoupling and reorgani- zation, Datactive constructs debugging models by separating existing foreground annotations and comprehensive annotations containing background information.
-A robust training strategy is adopted so that Datactive can be applied to both previously seen and unseen datasets.
-The debugging priority scores are assigned to both existing bounding boxes and background areas based on debug model results.
-This helps testers quickly identify which annotations need to be re-examined in the given input or dataset.
-To verify the effectiveness of our approach, we conduct experiments on three benchmark datasets of diverse application scenarios.
-Object detection prediction-based methods are applied as baselines to compare both the effectiveness and diversity, demonstrating the practical value of our approach.
+ *Datactive* is designed to locate various types of data faults including mis-localization and missing objects, without utilizing the prediction of object detection models trained on dirty datasets.
+To achieve this, we first construct foreground-only and background-included datasets via data disassembling strategies, and then employ a robust learning method to train classifiers using these disassembled datasets.
+Based on the predictions made by these classifiers,  *Datactive* produces a unified suspiciousness score for both foreground annotations and image backgrounds.
+It allows testers to easily identify and correct faulty or missing annotations with minimal effort.
+To validate the effectiveness of our technique, we conducted experiments on three application datasets using six baselines, and demonstrated the superiority of  *Datactive* from various aspects.

+We also explored *Datactive*'s ability to find natural data faults and its application in both training and evaluation scenarios.
 ![overview](./pictures/overview.Png)

 ## Installation